Paying for College With a Stride Funding ISA

 What percentage of my income will I have to repay?

 Stride’s ISA rates range between 2% and 9.5%, depending on factors like your school and major.
-You can determine your rate using Stride’s quote tool, helping you understand the percentage of your income you’ll repay monthly over the five-year period.
+You can determine your rate using Stride’s quote tool, helping you understand the percentage of your income you’ll repay monthly over the five years.

 Is there a limit to the amount I’ll have to repay?